Bashir-Warsame/ECS-Project-/README.md

 This project provisions cloud infrastructure and deploys a containerized FastAPI app with:

 ##  Infrastructure as Code
-Terraform is used to provision and manage all AWS resources in a repeatable, version-controlled way.
+- Terraform is used to provision and manage all AWS resources in a repeatable, version-controlled way
+- Ensures consistency across environments and enables safe infrastructure changes

 ##  Containerised Application
-The FastAPI application is packaged using Docker and deployed to ECS Fargate.
+- FastAPI application is packaged using Docker
+- Deployed to AWS ECS Fargate as a stateless containerised service behind an ALB

 ##  Multi-Stage Docker Builds
-Uses multi-stage builds to create smaller, more secure production images.
+- Uses multi-stage Docker builds to reduce image size
+- Improves security by removing unnecessary build dependencies from the final image

 ##  Secure HTTPS Access
-TLS certificates are managed with AWS ACM and attached to the Application Load Balancer.
+- TLS certificates are managed using AWS Certificate Manager (ACM)
+- Attached to the Application Load Balancer to enforce HTTPS

 ##  Managed Database
-Amazon RDS provides managed relational database storage.
+- Amazon RDS provides a fully managed relational database service
+- Handles backups, patching, scaling, and high availability

 ##  Remote Terraform State
-Terraform state is stored in S3 with DynamoDB state locking for team-safe operations.
+- Terraform state is stored in Amazon S3
+- DynamoDB is used for state locking to prevent concurrent modifications

 ##  CI/CD Ready
-Designed for automated build and deployment pipelines using GitHub Actions and OpenID Connect (OIDC).
+- Designed for automated deployments using GitHub Actions
+- Uses OpenID Connect (OIDC) for secure authentication without long-lived credentials

 ## Infrastructure Overview